 12. Taste the best Fresh Hop beer

 Early fall is fresh hop season in the NW.
 Find your favorite fresh hop from Portland breweries like Breakside, Stormbreaker, and Hopworks.
 Yum – seasonal hoppy goodness!
+Or catch a fresh hop beer fest!

 13. Welcome soup season